aaronchantrill/jasper-client/PocketSphinx_setup.md

 ## test the microphone ("hello, can you hear me?")

 You want to make sure that the level indicator at the bottom of the screen goes up to about 60% when you are speaking.
+Use alsamixer to adjust your recording and playback levels.

 Also, play it back and make sure the audio does not contain any hissing or popping.